Lampenz/EcoSlowPaced_S5/README.md

 Work parties - Admin only

+Skill profession related:
+- Moved tailoring to hunter profession group.
+  So this now consistest of: Hunting, Butchery, Tailoring.

 Added logging level 6 skill:
 - CleanUpCrew 			-> Chance of stump being removed when tree is felled.
 - Loggersluck 			-> Chance of tree being cut to pieces instantly during chopping.